 Take Frequent Breaks

-Make sure you’re setting some time aside throughout your day to take breaks.
+Make sure you’re setting some time aside throughout your day to take breaks and use cbd pain relief.
 Wrist problems form when we repeat the same movements.
 Performing the same hair cutting techniques day after day can quickly wear on the tissues in your wrists, hands, and arms.
 Stopping every so often allows these muscles to relax and partially recover from the prolonged strain.

 During your breaks, it also helps to stretch your hands and wrists.
 Stretching keeps your muscles loose and flexible—which reduces the amount of strain they experience when doing repetitive tasks.
 This is also great for alleviating any existing pain in these areas.
 Two of the most important stretches to keep in mind are the forward and backward finger and wrist pulls.